-Prices for Comcast Business phone systems vary, since service is available in several different plans.
+Prices for Comcast Business phone systems vary since service is available in several different plans.

 Most of Comcast Business’ phone systems require a two-year contract.
 Many of the options also require a $29.95 one-time activation fee per line.

-Each of the business phone plans includes a different mix of features:
+Each of the business phone plans includes a different mix of features.

 One of the drawbacks to Comcast is that none of the phone systems include all of the features and tools that some of its competitors do, like call recording and video conferencing.
 Another downside is that Comcast is not available in all areas.
 You will need to check the Comcast website to see if it offers service in your community.